djuanit0x/data-structure-cheat-sheet/README.md

 2. If "find" succeeds, then duplicate element!
 3. If "find" doesn't succeed, then insert the new element at the place where the "find" algorithm fail!

+!! insertion order affected the shape of a Binary Search Tree.
 ```

 #### BST Successor Algorithm